ywarezk/react-talent-apr21/README.md

 ## Client demands

-The client requested knowledge in the following topics
+The client requested knowledge in the following topics:

+UI development Syllabus as follow. it is detailed but this is what we expect

+- Programming Languages : HTML5, CSS3, SASS, JS
+- EMCAScript 6, React and Redux, NodeJS, Bootstrap
+- automation tools and CI/CD
+- development tools : Rally / Gira, Perforce/ GIT, Jenkins, QC, Weblogic/ Tomcat, Webpack

 ### Javascript